DanaOG/CyberHunts/README.md

 ## Description

-This code allow you to encrypt and decrypt any image you have using XOR encryption algorithm
+This

 ## Getting Started

 ### Dependencies

-* You need to install PIL library to run this code
+* You need to install

 ### Installing

-* You may use the following command to install PIL/Pillow :
+* You may use the following command to install :

 ```